-- Criminal background check presents no health nor safety risk to participant - Not listed in the North Carolina Health Care Abuse Registry - Staff that work with participants must be qualified in CPR and First Aid - Staff that work with participants must have a high school diploma or high school equivalency (GED) - Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP. - Paraprofessionals providing this service must be supervised by a qualified professional.
+• Criminal background check presents no health nor safety risk to participant

+• Staff that work with participants must be qualified in CPR and First Aid

+• Staff that work with participants must have a high school diploma or high school equivalency (GED)

+• Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP.

+• Paraprofessionals providing this service must be supervised by a qualified professional.
 Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline.